On This Page:

-- Condominium units saw y-o-y price increase of 12.9% (11.6% inflation-adjusted) in Q1 2016
+- Condominium units saw y-o-y price increase of 14.2% (10.6% inflation-adjusted) in 2017 from a year earlier

-- Townhouse prices rose by 8.5% (7.3% inflation-adjusted) over the same period
+- Townhouse prices rose by 8.1% (4.6% inflation-adjusted) over the same period

 Foreigners cannot own land, but can own condominium units or apartments in high-rise buildings as long as the foreign proportion does not exceed 40%.
 They can also buy a house but not the land on which it is built.
 Leases on land up to 50 years, renewable for another 25 years, are available.

-The year before last we found that yields were surprisingly good on very large condominiums (250 square metres), at around 9%, but this year we were not able to assemble a database of this dimension.
+The year before last we found that yields were surprisingly good generally on very large condominiums in Metro Manila (250 square metres), at around 9%, but this year we were not able to assemble a database of this dimension.
 This may be an optimal size for investment.